 Stop blocks are all in the name- a block that stops the couches and other pieces from moving.
 You can buy stop blocks or create your own at home.
 Put the block between the wall and the feet of the furniture to prevent it from sliding into the wall.
 This is a good thing for larger chairs or a couch that sits near a wall.

 Dust is not a friend to wood floors.
-It can also be unhelpful to furniture pads too and your efforts to stop furniture from sliding.
-The dust can make the wood floor more slippery and keep your furniture sliding around every time you use your furniture.
+It can also be unhelpful to furniture pads too and your efforts to prevent wood furniture moving.
+The dust can make the hardwood floor more slippery and keep your furniture sliding around every time you use your furniture.

 If dust is under the furniture legs where you have rubber pads or grippers, it could cause the products to break down faster, or the furniture leg to slip off the gripper.
 If the pads have been attached to the furniture leg, the build-up could cause the pads to unstick over time.